-4.1 Plans, policies and local curriculum reflect local tikanga Maori, matauranga Maori and te ao Maori.
+Ensures the school gives effect to Te Tiriti o 4.1 Plans, policies and local curriculum reflect local tikanga Maori, matauranga Maori and te ao Maori.
+Waitangi.
 4.2 All reasonable steps are taken to make instruction available in tikanga Maori and te reo Maori.
 4.3 Maori students achieve equitable outcomes.
+Appoints, assesses the performance of and supports the Principal.
 5.1 Principal's performance management system is in place and implemented.
-6.1 The interim budget is approved at the first Board meeting each year, and the final operational and cap ex budgets are approved at the first Board meeting after the 1 March roll return.
+Approves the budget and monitors financial management of the 6.1 The interim budget is approved at the first Board meeting each year, and the final operational and cap ex budgets are approved at the first Board meeting after the 1 March roll return. school.
 6.2 Satisfactory performance of financial management against budget is in evidence.
+7. Effectively manages risk.
 7.1 The Board has an effective governance model in place.
 7.2 The Board remains briefed on internal/external risk environments and takes action where necessary.
 7.3 The Board identifies trouble spots in statements of audit and takes action if necessary.
 7.4 The Board ensures the Principal reports on all potential and real risks when appropriate and takes appropriate action.
+8. Ensures compliance with legal requirements.
 8.1 New members read and understand the governance framework including policies, the school charter/strategic plan, Board induction pack and requirements and expectations of Board members.
 8.2 New and continuing members are kept aware of any changes in legal and reporting requirements for the school.
 8.3 The Board seeks appropriate advice when necessary.
 8.4 Accurate minutes of all Board meetings are approved by the Board and signed by the presiding member.
 8.5 Individual staff/student matters are always discussed in public-excluded session.
 8.6 Board meetings have a quorum.
-9.1 Board meetings are effectively run.
+Ensures board members 9.1 Board meetings are effectively run. attend Board meetings and take an active role.
 9.2 Board members attend Board meetings having read Board papers and reports and are ready to discuss them.
 9.3 Attendance at 80% of meetings (minimum).
 9.4 No unexplained absences at Board meetings (three consecutive absences without prior leave results in immediate step-down - refer Education & Training Act 2020, schedule 23, clause 12(1)(c).
-10.1 The Board approves programme initiatives as per policies.
+10. Approves major policies 10.1 The Board approves programme initiatives as per policies. and programme initiatives.
 10.2 The Board monitors implementation of programme initiatives.
-4.2 4.3 5.1 6.1 6.2 7.1 7.2 7.3 7.4 8.1 8.2 8.3 8.4 8.5 8.6 9.1 9.2 9.3 9.4